vivi121/NBA/README.md

 Scripts:

 Here is the link to download R: https://www.rstudio.com/.
-R-Studio, R packages: readr, knitr dplyr, gglot2
+R-Studio, R packages: readr, knitr dplyr, gglot2.
+The rmd files contains the code and comments explain how each steps works.

 Final resluts:
 Having a small ball lineup does give a team a better scoring ability than having a traditional lineup.